SylTi/Tokensale/README.md

 During the tokensale, the Slack will be a major target as phishers will attempt to trick participants to send money to their own address.
 Before it starts you should:
 * Send out an email a day before the ICO clarifying the details of the tokensale and to be aware of phishing attempts.
 * Aim to have someone from the team online 24/7 during the token sale.
-* Archive all channels except for two.
-One for announcements where only admins can post, and another open channel where anyone can ask questions.
-This way, you only have to monitor one channel for phishers.
+* Archive all channels except for one for announcements where only admins can post.
+Designate admins as support staff for questions and announce that no admin will ever initiate a conversation.
-* Provide your cellphone number to trusted members of the Slack to contact you if scammers appear
+* Provide your cellphone number to trusted members of the Slack to contact you if scammers appear.
-* Go to Team settings in the permissions tab and allow only admins to @channel or @here, pin posts, create custom loading messages, enable Slackbot responses and add apps/custom integrations
+* Go to Team settings in the permissions tab and allow only admins to @channel or @here, pin posts, create custom loading messages, enable Slackbot responses and add apps/custom integrations.
-* Set up the Aragon bot to catch any fake bitcoin/ethereum addresses (see below)
+* Set up the Aragon bot to catch any fake bitcoin/ethereum addresses (see below).

 ## Helpful examples